 I want to be by her side long enough, to see her grow into the woman I know she can become.
 For Mum.
 For Dad.
 For Skye.

 But wishes aren’t enough to conquer cancer and save the lives of the people you love.
-That’s why I’m supporting Worldwide Cancer Research to find and fund the bold ideas that kickstart cancer cures.
-Because when it comes to life-saving cancer research, the first step is the most important.
+That’s why I’m supporting Worldwide Cancer Research to find and fund the bold ideas that start cancer cures.
+Because when it comes to lifesaving cancer research, the first step is the most important.

 By donating to Worldwide Cancer Research, you’re giving researchers more time in the lab so that our families can have more time together.
 Hours enjoying retail therapy not chemotherapy, singing to the radio not dreading radiotherapy – laughing round the Christmas table, not lying on the treatment table.
 For me, that’s money well spent.